-If you have an associated learning disability such as an Intellectual Disability(ID) or Attention Deficit Hyperactivity Disorder(ADHD) along with your ASD then there is the possibility that a supported employment option may be something that you wish to consider.
+If you have an associated learning disability such as an Intellectual Disability(ID) or a further disability that impedes your access to independent employment along with your ASD then there is the possibility that a supported employment option may be something that you wish to consider.
 Supported employment enables you to have another adult with you for a period of time to assist you to understand the functioning of the workplace, the requirements of the work, how to manage the daily requirements and to answer questions for you or on behalf of you with your boss.

 Transition to supported employment may commence with work experience while you are still at school.
 Think about whether the pathways you are thinking about are realistic for you.
 Consider how your ASD and learning disability might impact upon your choices.
 Your teachers and family will assist you to make career directions that will be successful for you.